Resources and FAQ

 Neighborhood Based Police Delivery

 - Our DMPD Neighborhood Based Service Delivery (NBSD) Officer is Ofc.
-Brookelyn Budd
+Brookelyn Danti

 - She can be reached at firstname.lastname@example.org or 515-971-0730.

-- Officer Budd is the NBSD officer in charge of the River Bend neighborhood which is a branch of the Des Moines Police department.
+- Officer Danti is the NBSD officer in charge of the River Bend neighborhood which is a branch of the Des Moines Police department.

-- Contact officer Budd if you have a situation that you feel needs the attention of law enforcement but is not of an urgent nature or if you have contacted authorities and would like her to follow up on a situation.
+- Contact Officer Danti if you have a situation that you feel needs the attention of law enforcement but is not of an urgent nature or if you have contacted authorities and would like her to follow up on a situation.

 Police non-emergency dispatch